Cluster insider buying

 The pattern

 A cluster signal is what you have when three or more separate insiders at the same company file open-market buys (Code P) within a 60-day window.
-Catalyst tracks clusters on the buy side only — Code-S sells are noisier (taxes, 10b5-1 plans, diversification) and don't carry the same coordinated-conviction interpretation.
-The classic academic work on cluster buying dates back to Seyhun (1986) and has been replicated many times since: cluster buys outperform single-insider buys, and they outperform the broader market on a 30- to 90-day horizon.
+CatalystView tracks clusters on the buy side only — Code-S sells are noisier (taxes, 10b5-1 plans, diversification) and don't carry the same coordinated-conviction meaning.
+The classic academic work on cluster buying dates back to Seyhun (1986) and has been replicated many times: cluster buys tend to outperform single-insider buys and the broader market on a 30- to 90-day horizon.

 What makes a cluster strong